davehaglan/laygo/docs/source/tech/tech.md

 VIA8        drawing 18   0
 ```

-## Template library
+## template library

-**Refer to Woorham's [Template library setup guide](https://ucb-art.github.io/laygo/tech/Laygo_templates_guide.html) for more detailed instructions.**

-This is the most critical part of the laygo setup.
-Laygo uses hand-drawn
+This is the most critical part for the setup.
+Laygo uses handcraft
-templates of primitive devices and automatic generations are done in
+templates of primitive devices for layout generations, meaning that
-block levels.
-Therefore, users need to build the primitive templates and
+users need to build the template devices by themselves if not provided.
- grids associated with the templates in advance.
-Template and grid cells in laygo are classified into 4 categories.
+Basically there are 4 different cells to be created.

-1. Placement grids: defines the grid resolutions to place devices.
+1. Placement grids: defines the grid resolutions that devices will
-**prboundary_layer** is used for specifying the resolution.
+ be placed. **prboundary_layer** is used for setting the resolution.
 2. Routing grids: defines the grid resolutions that routing wires
- and vias will be placed on.
-Rect objects with **metal_layers** are used
+ and vias will be placed.
+Rects with **metal_layers** are used to
- to define the width / spacing / coordinate of the routing grid.
-Vias
+ define the width / spacing / coordinate of the routing grid.
- are placed at cross-sections of route wires, and they are constructed
- as via template cells.
 3. Device template cells: templates of devices will be placed on one
- of the placement grids. **prboundary_layer** is used to specify
+ of the placement grids
- boundaries of the template, and **pin_layers** are used to specify pin
- regions and pin names.
 4. Via template cells: templates of vias will be placed on one of
  the route grids.

-The figure shown below contains all types of template and grid cells.

 ![techex](images/tech_example.png)

-Since there are no limitations on architecting grids, **multiple
+Template and grid cell examples

-placement grids / routing grids / devices / vias** can be
+**Multiple placement grids / routing grids / devices / vias** can be
-used for same technology / layer / device types.
-For example, 2
+defined for same technology / layer / device type.
+For example, users
-different types of grids (e.g thin and thick grids) can be used for
+can use 2 different types of grids (e.g thin and thick grids) for Metal1
-Metal1-Metal2 grids.
-Or 2 different set of NMOS templates (short channel
+and Metal2.
+Or 2 different set of NMOS templates (short channel and
-devices and long channel ones) can be constructed.
-These aspects are
-one of major differences from digital place and route flows.
+long channel) can be defined.
+This gives a flexibility on generated
+layout while still abstracting design rules.

-The way of constructing template and grid cells is up to designer's
+The set of template / grid elements depends on user's preference, but
-intent.
-However, there should be some levels of compatibility to
-enable code reusability over different technologies.
-We propose
-guidelines to architect template and grids cells for the reusability,
-especially for exampler scripts in the generators directory.
+here are cells that need to be included to generate layout in the
+example documentation.

-#### Template library name
+#### Example template library name
-For the generator examples, (tech_lib)_microtemplates_(flavor) is used
+For generator examples, (tech_lib)_microtemplates_dense is used for the
-for the primitive template library name. **dense** flavor is used for
-most example cases, which stands for optimized to reduce active area.
-For example, **cds_ff_mpt_microtemplates_dense** is the primitive
-template library name of cds_ff_mpt technology.
+primitive template library name

 ![libname](images/tech_libname.png)

-#### Placement grids
+#### Example placement grids
-1. placement_basic : a default placement grid layout. **Contacted Poly
+1. placement_basic : a default placement grid cell. **Contacted Poly
-Pitch(CPO)** (for **x** axis) and a multiple of **fin grid** (for **y***
+Pitch(CPO)** for the resolution in **x** direction and **fin
-axis) are good candidates for the placement grid.
-Note that the size of
+grid** or **contact pitch** is a good candidate for the
+placement grid.
+Note that the size of any compatible templates
-any compatible templates should be a multiple of the placement grid.
+should be a multiple of the placement grid.

     ![placement_basic](images/tech_placement_basic.png)

-The figure above shows the placement_basic example for cds_ff_mpt
+    placement_basic example
-technology.
-CPO was used for the x-resolution and fin grid was used for
-the y-resolution.

-#### Routing grids and vias
+#### Example routing grids and vias
 1. route_M1_M2_basic : a default M1_M2_route grid cell. **Minimum metal
-spacings and widths** are used for the resolution and metal width,
+spacings and widths** are used for the resolution and metal width.
-assuming vias can be placed in diagonal directions.

     ![m1_m2_basic](images/tech_m1_m2.png)